benrgreene/Custom-Webhooks/README.md

 # Custom Webhooks

 Having trouble adding webhooks?
 No problem!
 Here's some ways you can get those webhooks sorted out.

+## What do the Webhooks do?

+The webhooks plugin allow admins to add webhooks on specific actions performed, such as when posts are published.

+Adding a webhook is easy, for each webhook you want, simply add a URL that the webhook should be sent to, as well as the action that should fire the webhook (possible webhooks listed below).

+It's also possible to add a auth key that will be passed along with the webhooks, allowing for services receiving webhooks to securely receive webhooks.

 ## Currently Supported Actions